Electroblob77/Wizardry-Wiki/Developing-Addons.md

-> These tutorials are for versions of wizardry running on Minecraft 1.12.2.
-The information here should also work with 1.10 and 1.11 versions of wizardry, though there may be minor differences.
+> These tutorials are for wizardry 4.2.x.
+For older 1.12 versions (and 1.10/1.11), check the page history.
 For 1.7.10 versions of wizardry, see the [legacy spell packs tutorial](https://minecraft.curseforge.com/projects/electroblobs-wizardry/pages/making-spell-packs).

 These pages explain how to program addon mods for _Electroblob's Wizardry_, particularly **spell packs**.
 This page covers setting up your workspace ready to work with wizardry's code.
 See the links to other pages for how to add spells and other content.